 3) Find a mentor.

 Find someone you know who is doing better than you.
 This can apply in any area — fitness, weight loss, clean eating, business, blogging, housekeeping, mothering — you name it, this applies!
 Find out what their strengths are and make it a goal to develop in those areas.
 Ask them how they stay at the top of their game?
 Join a facebook group on the topic.
 There are so many awesome people you can reach out to.
-If you’re struggling in the areas of health/fitness feel free to reach out to me!
-I’m always happy to help you find something that will work for you.

 4) Plan to avoid failure ahead of time.